 Definition: Visual learning is a learning style where people learn best when information is presented visually, such as through diagrams, charts, videos, or color-coded notes.

-Can You Provide Examples of Visual Learning Styles?
+What are Some Examples of Visual Learning Style?

 Visual learners tend to be be detail-oriented, organized, and have a preference for using symbols, colors and shapes to organize information.